 While concepts of programming are indeed logic-based, coding programs for kids are also creative.
 Encouraging kids to code and become familiar with programming languages lets their young minds tap their creativity to solve the problems in front of them.

-In the web development industry, part of the appeal of coding challenges are the rewards of seeing the code come to life after a good debugging session.
+In the web development industry, part of the appeal of coding challenges is the rewards of seeing the code come to life after a good debugging session.
 But of course, to encourage kids to learn to code, some courses will be game-based to ensure they have fun while learning.

 3. More Job Opportunities